Advertiser disclosure

 How can I find fellowships?

-The easiest way to find fellowships is through your given institution.
+The easiest way to find fellowships is through your given institution, though job databases also may have fellowships posted as well.
 Often colleges and universities have career development offices that can link students to fellowship programs.
-Asking your professor or advisor about fellowship opportunities is also be worthwhile.
+Asking your professor or advisor about fellowship opportunities is also worthwhile.
 They are sure to be connected to other research organizations that might help.
 If you know any current fellows, talk to them about how they found their opportunity.
 If you don’t know any, reach out to current fellows highlighted on fellowship pages.

-Fellowships can also be found through online databases.
-UC Berkeley has curated a page showcasing multiple fellowship finders.
-Job databases also list fellowships.
-Use the keyword “fellowship” or “internship” to search directly for what you’re looking for.
 Your dream fellowship is probably out there, it’s just a matter of finding it.
-If you’re motivated in your academic pursuits and know how to showcase this, you’re well on your way to securing a fellowship.
+If you’re motivated in your academic pursuits and know how to showcase this, you’re well on your way to securing a fellowship!

 See also: How to complete the FAFSA for graduate school